GoogleCloudPlatform/hadoop-discovery-tool/README.md

 The tool has been completely containerized thereby ensuring that no external libraries and dependencies are installed directly on the worker/edge nodes of your Hadoop Cluster.

-The current version of the tool is a Bash Script + Docker Container approach to ensure that no changes are made to the customer's environments and the docker container (tool) can be deleted after the assessment is complete and this ensures that the sanity of your Hadoop Cluster Environment remains intact.
+The current version of the tool is a Bash Script + Docker Container approach to ensure that no changes are made to the customer's environments and the docker container (tool) can be deleted after the assessment is complete, this ensures that the sanity of your Hadoop Cluster Environment remains intact.

 **How do I get access to the Automated Script or Docker Image of the Tool?** Please reach out to your Google account teams or PSO teams to get access to the Docker image of the tool along with the detailed user guide.